-Inaccessible boot device is one of the most common errors Windows users would face; this post tells you how to fix it properly.
+Inaccessible boot device is one of the most common errors.
+You can turn to this post to find how to fix it properly.

 Failover has different types that can be applied in emergency plan, but in most cases, the business will rely more on automatic failover, which is also the most used in failover.
 So this article will give you an introduction to automatic failover first.

 Automatic failover is a best practice for systems that experience damage or lose vital connectivity during various scenarios, such as storms and natural disasters.